Code-Institute-Projects/rock-paper-scissors-game/README.md

 ### Tries Area

  - Shows number of tries left for player, the number counts down from 10 tries.
  - Reset button allows player to reset the count downs anytime back to 10.

 ![Tries Area](assets/images/tries-area.png)

+### Future Features

+In the feature game can have features like:
+-  Multiplayer mode, allowing users to play against friends or other online opponents in real-time.
+- Customizable themes and avatars will add a personal touch to the game.

 ## How to Play

 - Click on one of the hand gesture buttons (rock, paper, scissors, lizard, or spock).